ArchiveBox/docs/Troubleshooting.md

 ## Installing

-Make sure you've followed the Manual Setup guide in the [[Install]] instructions first.
+If using `archivebox` without Docker, make sure you've followed the full guide in the [[Install]] instructions first.
 Then check here for help depending on what component you need help with.

 Then make sure `archivebox` is installed available in your `$PATH`.
 ```bash